Manechka4475/maria-nefedyeva-resume/maria-nefedyeva-uxdesign-resume.md

 ## In love with Digital Design!

-**-problem solving-**  passionate about solving real problems for real people | use design thinking methodology for creative problem solving
+**-problem solving-**  passionate about solving real problems for real people | using design thinking methodology for creative problem solving

 **-graphic design-** digital and print | experienced with typography, color, composition, layout, greed structures